erf-model/ERF/Docs/sphinx_doc/theory/PBLschemes.rst

 YSU PBL Model
 -------------

 The Yonsei University (YSU) PBL model is another commonly use scheme in WRF.
 It includes nonlocal mixing with  contergradient diffusion within the PBL, and a local mixing treatment outside the PBL.

-Turbulent diffusion for prognostic variables (:math:`C, u, v, \theta, q_k`), where :math:`q_k` includes all moisture variables and :math:`C` any additional scalars:
+Turbulent diffusion for prognostic variables (:math:`C, u, v, \theta, q_k`), where :math:`q_k` includes all moisture variables and :math:`C` any additional scalars (other terms in the equations omitted for brevity):

 .. math::
    \frac{\partial C}{\partial t}